Five Stages of Child Development

 Once it is accustomed to the external environment, its cognitive abilities start developing.
 Babies start seeing objects, recognise faces and even respond to soft touches.

-This stage starts around 3 months from the baby’s birth and extends up to one year.
-At the beginning of this stage, the infant’s spinal cord will not be strong and under development.
-So, the baby will not be able to sit.
+This stage starts around 3 months from the baby's birth and extends up to one year.
+At the beginning of this stage, the infant's spinal cord will not be strong and will still be under development.
+So the baby will not be able to sit.

 As time passes, the infant eventually rolls on the floor and tries to sit on its own.

-This is also the stage where the child develops its teeth.
-In addition, its cognitive development also continues.
+This is also the stage where the child develops their teeth.
+In addition, cognitive development continues.

-The child starts babbling, shouting and even pointing at things.
-Its motor senses start developing at a steady pace, which helps the child crawl around.
+The child starts babbling, shouting, and even pointing at things.
+The motor senses start developing at a steady pace, which helps the child crawl around.

 At this stage, the child's motor skills start developing faster.
 Babies at this stage are generally called toddlers as they try to stand up, walk around and even climb up steps.

-This stage is crucial among all the five stages of development to evolve the child’s language skills.
+This stage is crucial among the five stages of development to develop the child's language skills.
 It starts recognising the names of people and other objects.

 When the child attains an age between three and five years, its motor skills will have reached an advanced stage.
-It is hard for the children to sit idle.
-They always have the rush of running and playing around.
+It is hard for the children to sit idly.
+They are always in a rush to run and play around.

-The children’s cognitive ability will also attain enormous development.
+Children's cognitive abilities will also develop enormously.
 They start framing proper sentences and start pronouncing words.

 Children can also draw proper structures and write lengthy sentences.